-For example, if a car’s CD player can play MP3 CDs or data CDs with MP3s, you can put five times as many 256kbps bit rate MP3 tracks on the CD as you could on a standard audio CD.
+For example, if a car’s CD player can play MP3 CDs or data CDs with MP3s, you can fit five times as many 256kbps bit rate MP3 tracks on the CD as you could on a standard audio CD.

 Online sellers like Amazon and iTunes allow you to buy MP3s for immediate download and enjoyment.
-Online radio stations allow you to listen to lossy-compressed streamed tracks without the need for purchase.
+Online radio stations allow you to listen to lossy-compressed, streamed tracks, without the need for purchase.

 Applications like iTunes and Windows Media Player allow you to rip your CDs as MP3s onto your hard disk for later listening, whereas audio players such as the iPod allows you to listen to your MP3-encoded music wherever and whenever you want to.
 One thing is for certain, though: MP3s are here to stay.